Jebzel/Porfolio/README.md

 * __cms:__ A small content manager system using bootstrap and jquery.
 You can see a example page <a href="http://goo.gl/ecpUXo" target="_blank">here</a>.

-* __drugstoreApp:__ Made with Symfony 1.4, an app for keeping track the user's weight.
-When the user registers he types his current condition and his goal, the system follows his weight and activities throughout a period of time until the user reaches his goal.

 * __drugstoreGame:__ A game for a drugstore laboratory, on which the user must match the illness to the drug/product designed to heal it.
 Made on flash cs6 and Actionscript.
 You can watch the video of the app  <a href="http://goo.gl/p2j8DJ" target="_blank">here</a> (the video has no sound because I captured it from quicktime).

 * __drugstoreVisualAid:__ Visual aid made for Ipad in objective C. You can watch the video of the app <a href="http://goo.gl/QJHRON" target="_blank">here</a>.